-- 2.1 It is recommended that the Council: - 2.1.1 Approves the investment programme covering the period up to 2018/19 as summarised in Table 2 of the report, and detailed in Appendices 1-5 attached. - 2.1.2 Notes the ongoing uncertainty in relation to the Council's capital grant funding position beyond 2016/17 and that no assumptions are included within the planned programme beyond this financial year in respect to future grant levels, with the exception of the £3.231 million deferred by the Scottish Government from 2016/17 to a future settlement. - 2.1.3 Notes that, subject to the approval of the proposed investment programme, there are uncommitted resources of £7.300m million held in the Strategic Asset Management Fund, available for allocation to new investment priorities for the Council. - 2.1.4 Delegates to the Head of Property Services, in consultation with the Director of Finance and Resources, authority to adjust where appropriate resources across individual components of the lifecycle maintenance programme. - 2.1.5 Approve the suite of prudential indicators set out in Appendix 6 to this report, subject to any required adjustments arising from decisions taken by the Council in relation to the capital and revenue reports being presented to this Council meeting. - 2.1.6 Approve the treasury management strategy for 2016/17, including the treasury management indicators, set out in Appendix 6 to this report. - 2.1.7 Consider the equality impact of any decisions being taken by members relating to the recommendations outlined in 2.1.1 to 2.1.6 above.
+- 2.1 It is recommended that the Council: - 2.1.1 Approves the investment programme covering the period up to 2019/20 as summarised in Table 2 of the report, and detailed in Appendices 1-5 attached. - 2.1.2 Notes that, subject to the approval of the proposed investment programme, there are uncommitted resources of £1.841 million held in the Strategic Asset Management Fund, available for allocation to new investment priorities for the Council. - 2.1.3 Notes the ongoing uncertainty in relation to the Council's capital grant funding position beyond 2017/18 and that no assumptions are included within the planned programme beyond this financial year in respect to future grant levels, with the exception of the payment of £3.231 million deferred by the Scottish Government from the 2016/17 capital grant to a future settlement period. - 2.1.4 Delegates to the Head of Property Services and Head of Amenity Services, in consultation with the Director of Finance and Resources, authority to adjust where appropriate resources across individual components of the lifecycle maintenance and roads and structures programmes respectively. - 2.1.5 Approves the suite of prudential indicators set out in Appendix 6 to this report, subject to any required adjustments arising from decisions taken by the Council in relation to the capital and revenue budget reports being presented to this Council meeting. - 2.1.6 Approve the treasury management strategy for 2017/18, including the treasury management indicators, set out in Appendix 6 to this report. - 2.1.7 Consider the equality impact of any decisions being taken by members relating to the recommendations outlined in 2.1.1 to 2.1.6 above.